eutro/Chirp/features.md

 A type hint can be one of:

-- A type or trait name, optionally followed by type parameters in angled brackets
+- A type or trait name, optionally followed by type args in angled brackets
 ```
 (...): i64
 (...): Fn<#(i64), i64>